anthemion-org/ogle-web/README.md

 The Ogle source code uses a new identifier naming convention I am developing.
 This convention was inspired by the [Split notation](https://www.anthemion.org/split_notation.html) I use with C# and C++, but JavaScript differs so much from those languages, it seems impossible to make the notations compatible.

-Every identifer begins with zero or more prefixes, in the following order, with at most one prefix selected from each table:
+Every identifier begins with zero or more prefixes, in the following order, with at most one prefix selected from each table:

 | Prefix | Meaning                                |
 |:------:|----------------------------------------|